 It’s the Greek in Me

 I just love Greek food.
 I don’t have any greek ancestry, but I spent 3 years in my youth growing up in Cyprus.
 This was followed by many holidays in Greece and I just love their food.
 This pita bread recipe is not like the ones we get in the UK.
-They are more like flatbread but do puff up a little but they are so fluffy and go great with souvlaki or other meats you may decide to cook.
+They are more like a flatbread but do puff up a little, but they are so fluffy and go great with souvlaki or other skewers/kebabs you may decide to cook.

-There are only a few ingredients.
-Bread and baking can be my nemesis but these seem to work every time!
+Bread and baking can be my nemesis but these seem to work every time for me!

 I have a thing for bread and always loved the pita’s we get in the UK.
 However, this version is so easy to cook and making your own always tastes so much better than the shop-bought version.

 Once you have these I will be surprised if you go back.
 I haven’t!!!

 - 160 g 00 Flour

 - Combine the water, milk, honey, and yeast in a bowl and set to one side for around 10 minutes.

 - In a bowl combine the flour, olive oil and salt.
 I have a Kitchen Aid so I put it on ‘speed 1’ and let the mixer combine the ingredients which also makes a well in the flour mixture.

 - Gradually (and slowly) add the liquid mixture to the flour.
 I increase the speed to ‘2’ for this stage.
 You are looking for a non-sticky dough, so let the Kitchen Aid go for around 5 minutes.
 If the mixture looks too sticky add a little flour.